Monday, May 18, 2009

 Oh, I have boxes of papers, back to 1694.

-Her husband, Captain William Pickering, was known for his successful expedition to Newfoundland to protect the fishermen from the depredations of the French and Indians.
+Hannah Browne's husband, Captain William Pickering, was known for his successful expedition to Newfoundland to protect the fishermen from the depredations of the French and Indians.

 This 1706 letter from Hannah to William records the death of their young son.